niazangels/course-notes/fastai/README.md

   > - Understand “bias” in ML at the right level of abstraction to facilitate more productive communication and development of solutions.
   > - Terms such as “training data bias” are too broad to be useful
   > - Encourage application-appropriate solutions rather than relying on broad notions of what is fair

+  ## Notes - Chapter 3

+  - > Sometimes, the right response to being asked to do a piece of work is to just say "no." Often, however, the response we hear is, "**If I don’t do it, someone else will.**" But consider this: if you’ve been picked for the job, you’re the best person they’ve found to do it—so **if you don’t do it, the best person isn’t working on that project.** If the first five people they ask all say no too, even better!

+- Four points
+  - Recourse and Accountability
+  - Feedback loops
+  - Bias
+  - Disinformation

+### Recourse and Accountability
+- Bureaucracy has often been used to shift or evade responsibility
+- Mechanisms for audits and error correction are crucial.
+In some existing systems, there are no process in place for correcting mistakes or removing people once they’d been added

+### Feedback Loops
+- YouTube's recommendation algorithm had begun curating playlists for pedophiles, picking out innocent home videos that happened to contain prepubescent, partially clothed children.
+Same for conspiracy theories.

+- Part of the problem here is the centrality of metrics in driving a financially important system. **When an algorithm has a metric to optimize, as you have seen, it will do everything it can to optimize that number.** This tends to lead to all kinds of edge cases, and humans interacting with a system will search for, find, and exploit these edge cases and feedback loops for their advantage.

+### Disinformation

+- It is not necessarily about getting someone to believe something false, but rather often used to **sow disharmony and uncertainty**, and to get people to give up on seeking the truth.
+Receiving conflicting accounts **can lead people to assume that they can never know** whom or what to trust.

+- disinformation can often contain seeds of truth, or half-truths taken out of context.

+  ## Notes - Lesson 6
+  - Q: What is Cross entropy loss?
+  - How does LRfinder work?
+    - How does it use cbs?
+    - `defaults` in `Learner`